trbKnl/Command-Line-Tutorial/tutorial.md

 ### Introduction

 Bash is often the default shell when you log onto a system.
-The config of bash is stored in ~/.bashrc, when starting up a terminal with bash as a shell, the contents in .bashrc are sourced.
-Most programs have similar config files.
+The config file of bash is stored in a file called ~/.bashrc, when starting up a terminal with bash as the shell, the contents in ~/.bashrc are loaded (sourced), in your ~/.bashrc you can set your own settings.

-Bash has its own programming language, which is similar to but not the same as the programming languages of other shells.
-When writing scripts comply to the POSIX standard whenever possible.

-The combination of shell scripting and pipes is very powerful, you can write short and powerful programs with it.
+Bash has its own programming language, which is very similar to but not the same as the programming languages of other shells.
+Bash has support for variables, functions and control flow statement.
+Writing a script using a shell script language, is called shell scripting.
+The combination of shell scripting and pipes is very powerful and can be used to write short and powerful programs.
 The power lies in the fact that you can create an new programs by combining other programs that are in the /bin directory (or one of the other directories on the PATH variable)

-Use aliases to create your own shortcuts (run your shorcuts as if they are programs in the /bin folder).
+Use aliases to create your own shortcuts (run your shortcuts as if they are programs in the /bin folder).
 Aliases are very powerful, they can refer to scripts that do non-trivial things.
-Example: `alias tu='top -o %CPU'`
+Example: `alias tu='top -o %CPU'`.
+You can put these aliases in your ~/.bashrc so they are sourced when you start your shell session.

 ### Example of shell script